giuliocomi/evilarchiver/README.md

 This script is useful for quickly craft a tar archive with a file with dot-dot pattern as a filename and verify if the target library is vulnerable to arbitrary file overwrite via path traversal filenames.

-This tool can be considered the counterpart of https://github.com/ptoomey3/evilarc.
+This tool is almost the same of https://github.com/ptoomey3/evilarc.
+It depends upon zipfile and tarfile Python libraries.

 Example: